Gauge theory for string algebroids: The Chern correspondence

 \subsection{Background on Bott-Chern theory}

-The goal of this section is to prove an analogue of the classical Chern correspondence--which establishes the existence of a unique compatible connection for any reduction to a maximal compact subgroup on a holomorphic principal bundle--in the context of string algebroids.
+The goal of this section is to prove an analogue of the classical Chern correspondence in the context of string algebroids.
 We first recall some background about Bott-Chern theory which we will need.

 Let $G$ be a complex reductive Lie group.
 Let $P$ be a holomorphic principal $G$-bundle over a complex manifold $X$.
-We fix a maximal compact subgroup $K \subset G$, and a bi-invariant symmetric complex bilinear form $\la\,, \ra$ on the Lie algebra $\mathfrak{g}$ of $G$.
+We fix a maximal compact subgroup $K \subset G$, and an invariant non-degenerate pairing $\la\,, \ra$ on the Lie algebra $\mathfrak{g}$ of $G$.
 We will assume that it satisfies the reality condition

 for the Lie algebra $\mathfrak{k} \subset \mathfrak{g}$ of $K$.
 Given a reduction $h \in \Omega^0(P/K)$ of $P$ to $K$, there is a uniquely defined Chern connection $\theta^h$, whose curvature $F_h := F_{\theta^h}$ satisfies